Anna-Tk-20/tech-writing-portfolio/Git & GitHub skills/README.md

 In this fodler, you will find simple documents that will showcase my ability to use Git and GitHub.

-The documents are created with the purpose of demonstarting my skills of workinf with the tools: adding, committing, pulling, pushing, branching etc.
+The documents are created with the purpose of demonstarting my skills of working with the tools: adding, committing, pulling, pushing, branching etc.